hashicorp/terraform-provider-vault/website/docs/r/ldap_secret_backend.html.md

 * `certificate` - (Optional) CA certificate to use when verifying LDAP server certificate, must be x509 PEM encoded.

+* `connection_timeout` - (Optional) Timeout, in seconds, when attempting to connect to the LDAP server before trying the next URL in the configuration.

 * `client_tls_cert` - (Optional) Client certificate to provide to the LDAP server, must be x509 PEM encoded.

 * `client_tls_key` - (Optional) Client certificate key to provide to the LDAP server, must be x509 PEM encoded.